goteam29/backend/README.md

 Video Service [4]	Stream or upload/download videos using chunks (supports both gRPC and HTTP)
 ```

+## ⚙️ Tech-Stack

+1. *Database* <br/>
+   The main database of UxEdu is **PostgreSQL**.
+We're chosen postgres because of it speed, popularity and simplicity
+2. *Cashing* <br/>
+   We're using **Redis** to cash the items because of its fantastic speed, RAM-type data saving and also simplicity
+3. *Object storage* <br/>
+   Minio - our object storage.
+I have chosen it because of it popularity, low requirements and a large amount of documentation

+## 👍Our advantages

+1. Beautiful logging
+2. Reasonable distribution of services, as well as their division into two gateways
+3. Following the principles of clean architecture (CA)
+4. Convenient commands in Makefile

 # 🚀Main api gateway

 The base path of main-api-gateway is